 Not sure whether we will reach our home on time.
 We carried forward our journey in dismay, thinking we should have asked Arjun to come home with us.
 So we continued.
 I was crossing the treacherous stretch, which was so narrow that a wrong move could give you a prickly hug by the stinging nettle, known as ‘Kandali’ or ‘Bichhoo Ghaas’ in local language.

 As the night was progressing, suddenly out of nowhere, I heard quick steps accompanied by jingling sounds of bangles.
 And in no time, a dusky girl clad in a purple kurta-salwar, with kohl smeared eyes was standing in front of me.
-I could barely see her face in the dark, but I did notice the gold nose ring which was shining like a twinkling star from afar.
+I could barely see her face in the dark.
+But I did notice the gold nose ring, which was shining like a twinkling star from afar.
 It was decorating her nose just like it does to my sister.

-This little girl had a great hold on the language and was highly enthusiastic while speaking it.
+Surprisingly, this little girl had a great hold on the language and was highly enthusiastic while speaking it.
 She was taking long pauses, repeating “Haina” (isn’t so?) and “Didi” (elder sister) after every sentence.
 Her tone was lyrical and she was using a rhythmic sound while speaking it.
 I was happy to hear her and thankful that she came to rescue us.

 I told her that we didn’t saw her there.
-She told us that she and her mother were waving us from their house to invite us for tea.
+She told us that she and her mother were waving at us from their house to invite us for tea.
 I was overwhelmed and impressed by her generosity.
 She had such grace when she talked.
-The girl with the gold nose ring told me that, she too went to Kira with us on the same bus.
+The girl with the gold nose ring told me that, she too went to Kiara with us on the same bus.

 Our grandma was throwing a feast that day so everybody from the village was invited.
 I requested her to stay there at night.
 But she told us, she’ll leave the house, once her parents come to take her.
 I agreed to it.
 We crossed the dusty mountain path and tossed the stones in the air.